-- In 2003, Geoff and Liz Furber purchased Mwaya Beach and started RIPPLE Africa.
-They have personally financed the construction of all of the buildings and facilities, and RIPPLE Africa has free use of the property.
+In 2003, Geoff and Liz Furber purchased Mwaya Beach and founded Ripple Africa.
+They have personally financed the construction of all of the buildings and facilities, and Ripple Africa has free use of the property.

 Accommodation and Facilities

 - Four volunteer chalets, a beach chalet, plus a guest chalet for visitors.
 Bed linen and mosquito nets provided.
 Mains electricity is now available – when it works!